Closed-Form Statistical Relations Between Projected Separation, Semimajor Axis, Companion Mass, and Host Acceleration: Analytic Expressions for Trends

+with $\theta$ from Equation \eqref{eq:thetadef}.
+The probability density may be obtained by differentiating Equation \eqref{eq:PhiRV_cdf}.
+After some algebra, I have

 The limits on $\Phi_{\rm RV}$ run from $\sqrt{27}/2 \approx 2.6$ \citep{Liu+Fischer+Graham+etal_2002} to infinity.
-Unfortunately, the more complex form of Equation \eqref{eq:Phi_RV_final} precludes a simple, analytic expression for the cumulative distribution function, though numerical integration is straightforward.
 Neither $dp/d\Phi_{\rm RV}$ nor $dp/d\Phi_{\rm ast}$ depend on the orbital elements, so long as the orientation of the separation vector between the star and its companion is random.
+The orbital elements are determined by the relationship of the position and velocity, but the acceleration of the host star is determined by the relative position alone.